scloud19/SECipedia/AWS/EC2.md

 						Loss of system power
 						Software issues on the physical host
 						Hardware issues on the physical host

+					We can create an alarm that automatically recovers an instance when these types of checks fails.
+						The recover action is only supported on
+							C3, C4, M3, M4, R3, and T2 instance types.

+							Use EBS storage exclusively

+							Instances with shared tenancy

+					Remember that after a recovery, the instance retrieves a new public IP (if not using an EIP)

 				Instance Status Checks
 					Monitor the software and network configuration of your individual instance.